Wirth22/oliviawirth.github.io/_pages/about.md

   - /about.html
 ---

-I hold a PhD in Economics from the [Chair of Development Economics](https://www.wiwi.uni-passau.de/en/development-economics) [(Prof. Michael Grimm)](https://sites.google.com/view/mgrimm/start) and was member of the [DFG Research Training Group 2720: "Digital Platform Ecosystems (DPE)"](https://www.dpe.uni-passau.de/en/).
+I am a Postdoctoral Researcher at the [University of Göttingen](https://www.uni-goettingen.de/en/businessandeconomics/faculty/about-us/profile/682433.html).
+I received my PhD in Economics from the [University of Passau](https://www.wiwi.uni-passau.de/en/development-economics) [(Prof. Michael Grimm)](https://sites.google.com/view/mgrimm/start), where I was a member of the [DFG Research Training Group 2720: "Digital Platform Ecosystems (DPE)"](https://www.dpe.uni-passau.de/en/).
 My research explores the impact of digital technologies on development outcomes in sub-Saharan Africa, particularly in the areas of agriculture, financial inclusion, and domestic revenue mobilization, and extending to issues of climate change adaptation among smallholder farmers.

 During Fall 2024, I was a visiting PhD student at The Fletcher School at Tufts University, invited by [Prof. Jenny C. Aker](https://sites.tufts.edu/jennyaker/).
-I hold an MSc in Economics from the Ludwig Maximilian University of Munich (LMU) and have worked as a research assistant at the [ifo Institute – Leibniz Institute for Economic Research](https://www.ifo.de/en/ifo-homepage).
+I hold an MSc in Economics from the Ludwig Maximilian University of Munich (LMU) and previously worked as a research assistant at the [ifo Institute – Leibniz Institute for Economic Research](https://www.ifo.de/en/ifo-homepage).

 ## Ongoing Field Projects

 If you build it, will they come?
-Incentivizing the Adoption of Digital Financial Services in Niger
-With [Jenny C. Aker](https://sites.tufts.edu/jennyaker/), [Josué Awonon](https://awonon.github.io/), [Michael Grimm](https://sites.google.com/view/mgrimm/start), and [Christina Petrik](https://www.wiwi.uni-passau.de/en/development-economics/team/research-associates/christina-petrik)
+Incentivizing Learning and Networks in Digital Financial Services With [Jenny C. Aker](https://sites.tufts.edu/jennyaker/), [Josué Awonon](https://awonon.github.io/), [Michael Grimm](https://sites.google.com/view/mgrimm/start), and [Christina Petrik](https://www.wiwi.uni-passau.de/en/development-economics/team/research-associates/christina-petrik)

 Adopting Technology under Climate Stress: Evidence from Randomized Soil Tests and Fertilizer Recommendations